openfirmware/ccadi_geoserver/README.md

 An additional layer of default values is applied for "Test Kitchen" virtual machines used for testing this cookbook; these values are specified in `kitchen.yml` in the suite attributes section.

+### Cookbook Recipes

+There are two recipes currently, `default` and `zfs`.

+The `default` recipe installs everything listed in the first section.
+This recipe is also used by the default `Policyfile.rb`, and is stored on the GeoSensorWeb Lab Chef Infra Server as policy name and group (both the same) `ccadi_geoserver`.

+The `zfs` recipe is separate and only installs the CentOS 7 packages and tools necessary to run OpenZFS.
+This can then be used by a system administrator to manually configure ZFS pools for snapshots and compression.

+### Cookbook Policies

+Each policy is a strict set of configuration and settings to deploy code onto a node (server).
+Essentially, it is a file that lists exact versions and prevents accidental upgrades/downgrades.
+Each policy is developed locally as a Ruby file (`.rb`), then the configuration validated and sent to the Chef Infra Server using the `chef push` command.

+When pushed to the central server, the policy file must be registed under a policy name and group on the server.
+For our deployments these are the same as the cookbook name (`ccadi_geoserver`) to keep things simple.

+The primary policy file is `Policyfile.rb` and this is intended for production use.
+Alternative policies for specific usages and cases are stored in the `policies` directory and may also be pushed to Chef Infra Server.

 ## Developing on this cookbook

 This Chef Infrastructure cookbook can be cloned using Git to your local development machine.
 From there, you should install [Chef Workstation][] to have access to the development tools necessary for testing and deploying this cookbook.